-Since my passion for pattern editing stemmed from my need to point out errors in written documents, it only seemed natural to also offer my proofreading and light editing services.
+Since my passion for pattern editing stemmed from my need to point out errors in written documents, it only seemed natural to also offer my proofreading and light editing services for other written documents (such as papers, reports, books, etc.).
 Similar to editing patterns, I will look over your document, give you a time and price estimate, and afterwards I will send you a marked-up copy of your document, so that you can decide which changes you want to integrate into your document.

 So what is covered in proofreading?
 It used to include things such as dotting i’s and crossing t’s, but since nearly all documents are in electronic form these days, that’s fallen to the wayside.
 Instead, here’s a list of the more common items checked during proofreading: